 - Sprinkles, optional

-- In the bowl of a stand mixer fitted with the paddle attachment, cream together butter and sugar until light in color and fluffy.
-Add in the egg, egg yolk, peppermint extract, and vanilla extract, mix until combined.
-Add in the dry ingredients (salt, baking powder and flour) and mix until just combined.
+- With hand mixer or stand mixer, cream together butter and sugar until light in color and fluffy.
+Add egg, egg yolk and vanilla extract; mix until creamy and smooth.
+Add flour, baking powder, and salt; mix until just combined.

-- Chill dough for at least an hour in the fridge.
+- Wrap dough in plastic wrap or place in covered bowl.
+Chill for at least an hour in the fridge.

 - When ready to bake, preheat oven to 350°F. Prepare baking sheet by lining with parchment paper or Silpat.